learn-co-students/js-what-is-a-test-lab-bootcamp-prep-000/README.md

 Error: Expected undefined to equal 'Susan'
 ```

 That one says that it expected `undefined` to equal Susan.
 That makes no sense!
 You didn't set the `name` variable to `undefined`.
 Why does it think that `name` is equal to `undefined`?
 What that actually means is that the test couldn't find the variable `name`.
 This can happen if you by accident rename the variable.
-Taking a look at `index.js` I made this mistake: `var nae = "Susan"`.
+Taking a look at `index.js` I made this mistake: `var name = "Susan"`.
 Whoops!
 If I change that back to `name` everything works. :)

 #### Unexpected identifier